cidopenup0/discord-vscode/README.md

 ## 🌟 Inspriation
 -   🐐 [leonardssh](https://github.com/leonardssh) - Creator of [vscord](https://github.com/leonardssh/vscord/tree/main/assets/icons)

 ## ⭐ Show Your Support

--  💫 If you found this project helpful, please consider giving it a star on Github!
+💫 If you find this project useful, consider giving it a star on GitHub!
 Your support helps improve the project and motivates further development.
 Thank you! 🙏